-4. Report to State Superintendent of Public InstructionBoard of Education
+4. Report to State Board of Education

-Any administrator, including the superintendent, a deputy/associate/assistant superintendent, a personnel administrator, or a principal, who knows, or has reason to believe, or has actual notice of a complaint that a licensed employee has engaged in misconduct resulting in dismissal, disciplinary action, or resignation shall report the misconduct to the State Board of Education within five days of dismissal, determination of disciplinary action, or acceptance of resignation.
+Any administrator, including the superintendent, a deputy/associate/assistant superintendent, a personnel administrator, or a principal, who knows, has reason to believe, or has actual notice of a complaint that a licensed employee has engaged in misconduct resulting in dismissal, disciplinary action, or resignation shall report the misconduct to the State Board of Education within five days of dismissal, determination of disciplinary action, or acceptance of resignation.
 If the employee resigns within 30 days of a complaint for misconduct or during an ongoing investigation of a complaint, the misconduct is presumed to have resulted in the resignation.
 For purposes of this subsection, "misconduct" is conduct that would justify automatic revocation of the employee's license pursuant to G.S.
-115C-270.35(b) or the infliction of physical injury against a child other than by accident or in self-defense. involves physical or sexual abuse of a child shall report that information to the State Superintendent of Public Instruction within five working days of any disciplinary action, dismissal, or resignation based on the conduct.
-For purposes of this subsection, physical abuse is the infliction of physical injury other than by accidental means or in self defense, and sexual abuse is the commission of any sexual act upon a student or causing a student to commit a sexual act, regardless of consent and the age of the student.
-Failure to report such misconduct is a felony and may result in the suspension or revocation of an administrator's license by the State Board of Education.
+115C-270.35(b) or the infliction of physical injury against a child other than by accident or in self-defense.
+Failure to report misconduct is a felony and may result in the suspension or revocation of an administrator's license by the State Board of Education.